cbeauchesne/flask-camp/cms/README.md

 * Flask-SQLAlchemy
 * SQLAlchemy
 * jsonschema
 * redis
-* postgresql as production DB
+* postgresql
-* sqlite as test DB
+* nginx, uwsgi and haproxy for prod tools (even if you can use another one)

 And on develpment side :